salesforce/pomgen/docs/mdfiles.md

 Default value: `False`

-### LIBRARY.root
+### LIBRARY.root (required)

-The LIBRARY.root file groups together multiple artifacts, defined by BUILD.pom files, into a single "library".
+The LIBRARY.root file is a marker file that is currently empty.
+It groups together multiple artifacts, defined by BUILD.pom files, into a single "library".
 All artifacts that belong to a single library are processed (installed/uploaded) together.
 Change detection also operates at the library level.
 If a single artifact in a library has changed, then all artifacts in the library are marked as needing to be released.

-Whether an artifact belongs to a library is determined by directory structure: an artifact belongs to the closest library found by walking up the file system from the artifact's BUILD.pom file.
-Typically, the LIBRARY.root file lives in a parent directory, and multiple BUILD.pom files are defined below it, in subdirectories [example](../examples/hello-world/healthyfoods/MVN-INF/LIBRARY.root).
+Whether an artifact belongs to a library is determined by directory structure: an artifact belongs to the LIBRARY.root found by walking up the file system from the artifact's BUILD.pom file.
+For a multi-artifact library, the LIBRARY.root file lives in a parent directory, and multiple BUILD.pom files are defined below it, in subdirectories [example](../examples/hello-world/healthyfoods/MVN-INF/LIBRARY.root).
 If the library only consists of a single artifact, then the LIBRARY.root file should live next to the artifact's BUILD.pom file [example](../examples/hello-world/juicer/MVN-INF/LIBRARY.root).

-Note that the LIBRARY.root file is currently empty.
+:warning: LIBRARY.ROOT files cannot not be nested, ie libraries cannot be defined within other libraries.

 ### BUILD.pom.released (not user editable)